erew123/alltalk_tts/README.md

 #### ⬜ Interface and Accessibility
 - **Dark/Light Mode:** Switch between themes for your visual comfort.
 - **Word Count and Generation Queue:** Keep track of the word count and the generation progress.
+#### ⬜ Tricks to get the model to say things correctly
+Sometimes the AI model won’t say something the way that you want it to.
+It could be because it’s a new word, an acronym or just something it’s not good at for whatever reason.
+There are some tricks you can use to improve the chances of it saying something correctly.

+**Adding pauses**<br>
+You can use semi-colons ";" and colons ":" to create a pause, similar to a period "." which can be helpful with some splitting issues.

+**Acronyms**<br>
+Not all acronyms are going to be pronounced correctly.
+Let’s work with the word `ChatGPT`.
+We know it is pronounced `"Chat G P T"` but when presented to the model, it doesn’t know how to break it down correctly.
+So, there are a few ways we could get it to break out "Chat" and the G P and T. e.g.

+`Chat G P T.`
+`Chat G,P,T.`
+`Chat G.P.T.`
+`Chat G-P-T.`
+`Chat gee pee tea`

+All bar the last one are using ways within the English language to split out "Chat" into one word being pronounced and then split the G, P and T into individual letters.
+The final example, which is to use Phonetics will sound perfectly fine, but clearly would look wrong as far as human readable text goes.
+The phonetics method is very useful in edge cases where pronunciation difficult.

 #### ⬜ Notes on Usage
 - For seamless TTS generation, it's advised to keep text chunks under 250 characters, which you can control with the Chunk sizes.
 - Generated audio can be played back from the list, which also highlights the currently playing chunk.